 Instead of just choosing an app with good reviews, look for specific features that ensure it is both safe and effective for your needs.
 A quality tool should offer:

-Android devices include a built-in feature that allows you to set a fake location, which is primarily intended for app developers.
+Android devices include a built-in mock location feature that allows users to spoof GPS coordinates without root access.
 You can access this functionality by enabling ‘Developer options’ and selecting a mock location app.
 This is the most direct way to set a fake GPS location on an Android device without connecting to a computer.

 First, you need to download a GPS spoofing app from the Google Play Store.
 Search for “fake GPS” or “mock location” and choose one that is well-reviewed and has the features you need.
 Once installed, follow these steps to configure your device’s GPS settings.